Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 ## Evaluation results:

-Now we evaluate the model performance, the following table shows the classification report (generated using `sklearn`'s [classification_report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html)) which includes typical classification metrics for each class:
+Now we evaluate the model performance, the following figure shows the classification report (generated using `sklearn`'s [classification_report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html)) which includes typical classification metrics for each class:

 <!-- TODO: center the image -->
 <figure>